animatedmax/spring-data-geode/src/main/markdown/reference/indexing.md

 <div class="paragraph">

-The {sdg-acronym} Repository finder/query method results in the following OQL statement being generated and ran:
+The SDG Repository finder/query method results in the following OQL statement being generated and ran:

 </div>